MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/modern-experience-sharing-permissions.md

 Giving people permissions to a site, group, or team gives them access to all site content.
 If you want to share an individual file or folder, you can do so with sharable links.
 There are three primary link types:

   - *Anyone* links give access to the item to anyone who has the link, including people outside your organization.
 People using an *Anyone* link don't have to authenticate, and their access can't be audited.
-  - *People in your organization* links work for only people inside your Office 365 organization.
+  - *People in your organization* links work for only people inside your Microsoft 365 organization.
 (They don't work for guests in the directory, only members).
   - *Specific people* links only work for the people that users specify when they share the item.

 For more about the different types of sharing links, see [Securing your data](https://docs.microsoft.com/sharepoint/deploy-file-collaboration#securing-your-data).

 ## Guest sharing

 The external sharing features of SharePoint Online let users in your organization share content with people outside the organization (such as partners, vendors, clients, or customers).
-You can also use external sharing to share between licensed users on multiple Office 365 subscriptions if your organization has more than one subscription.
+You can also use external sharing to share between licensed users on multiple Microsoft 365 subscriptions if your organization has more than one subscription.
 Planning for external sharing should be included as part of your overall permissions planning for SharePoint Online.

 SharePoint Online has external sharing settings at both the organization level and the site level (previously called the "site collection" level).
 To allow external sharing on any site, you must allow it at the organization level.
 You can then restrict external sharing for other sites.